Korons/youtube-updater/README.md

 inside `youtube-updater/.config/youtube-updater/` make 2 text files with the names `downloaded.txt` and `channels.txt`

+Inside of `youtube-updater` make a folder called Videos

 ## Configuration

 The default path for the Configuration files are `~/.config/youtube-updater/channels.txt` and `~/.config/youtube-updater/downloaded.txt`.